ZENOxELITE/ShoeMaster/README.md

 For issues and questions:
 - Check the troubleshooting section above
 - Review the console logs for error messages
+- Ensure XAMPP MySQL service is running
-- Ensure all environment variables are properly configured
+- Verify all environment variables are properly configured

----

-**Deployment**: This project is configured to run on Replit with port 5000 forwarding for web access.